tvfischer/ecs-mapping/automatic_install/z_keep_or_not_index_naming.md

 # Index Naming
 the following field `temporary_metadata_index_name_suffix` should be set under each type (below).

+This version removes the date component from the Metadata/Metrics type logs

 ## Parse Failures
 - parse-failures-yyyy-MM-dd
 ## NSM Metadata type Logs